southwest416/ERR-Generator/README.md

    - ![Personal Information 1](https://i.imgur.com/gkVJU82.png)

    **Please be sure to fill out work history as well by selecting the "2.
-Work History" sheet at the bottom of the excel file**
+Work History" sheet at the bottom of the excel file** If you are submitting an application to a USAJOBS announcement, also fill out sheet "1b.
+USAJOBS Announcement".

    - ![Personal Information Work History](https://i.imgur.com/1xDNKQ9.png)